 In June 2015, the University completed its Physical Master Plan, Rutgers 2030, which envisions development at Rutgers over a 15-year period and is comprehensive in its scope, taking into account buildings, the natural and constructed landscape, transportation, and infrastructure.
-While the physical master plan provides guidance and vision for capital projects over the next 15 years, many projects are now under way that will dramatically improve the student experience on the campuses, support strengths in arts and sciences, and grow critical disciplines.
-These projects have been made possible by the generosity of the University's private donors, by funds made available from the State, by University bond funds, and by creative partnerships with the public sector.
+While the physical master plan provides guidance and vision for capital projects over this 15-year period, many projects are now under way that will dramatically improve the student experience on the campuses, support strengths in arts and sciences, and grow critical disciplines.
+These projects have been made possible by the generosity of the University's private donors, by creative partnerships with the public sector, and by funds made available through the historic Building Our Future Bond Act approved by New Jersey voters in November 2012, as well as other State bond programs.